yijerjer/reinforcement_learning/README.md

 * There is a `.pdf` in each chapter which contains the general notes of the chapter, as well as attempts to answer the exercises provided in the book.
 * For coding exercises, the outputs are usually stored in a `csvs/` subdirectory as `.csv` files.
 Thus, running the python code should immediately yield the relevant graphs.
 The C++ files should also work out of the box, and variants of the code can be obtained by tweaking the parameters to the classes.
+* Note that Chapter 11 is missing.
+This will (hopefully) be added by the end of 2020, as I need to get on with preparing for the new academic year.